janschultecom/20181025-strongly-typed-martini/README.md

 To not waste time on installation problems, we kindly ask you to [**follow the installation instructions.**](#installation-instructions)

 # Installation instructions
 If you **are not** familiar with haskell, the easiest and recommended way to get started is using docker.
-We have prepared a liquid haskell docker image that comes with everything preinstalled!
+We have prepared a liquid haskell docker image that comes with batteries included so you don't have to worry about installing anything!
+Please proceed to [install docker](#1.-install-docker).

 If you **are** familiar with haskell, you can proceed to the [alternative installation section](#alternative-installation) to install liquid haskell locally.